tedfeng424/Housing_Proj/README.md

     a.
 Update the <b> ChatApp.js </b> in the components file(only key needed) from FrontEnd folder

     b.
 Update the <b> authentification.py </b> from BackEnd folder(can be found in the beginning of the code).

+<b> E2 </b>

+During some unknown circumstances (different machines, preexisting node_modules), there might be this weird behavior of webpack keeping recompiling.

+If this happens: go to [This Issue](https://github.com/Yizong98/Housing_Proj/issues/18)